 Natural Entrance Trail

-The Natural Entrance Trail is very steep with many switchbacks.
+The Natural Entrance Trail is very steep, with many switchbacks.
 It is considered strenuous.
-Your feet and legs will feel the strain as you wind your way down.
+Your feet and legs will feel the strain as you wind down.

-Making the 1.25 mile trek into the cavern is a wonderful experience.
+Making the 1.25-mile trek into the cavern is a fantastic experience.
 The cavern is 750 feet underground.
 It gives you such an appreciation for the world you are entering.
 There are a few nice formations to view along the way.

 If you are uncomfortable with the idea of a steep downward hike, do not fret.
 You will find most of the beautiful cave formations in the Big Room.

-The Big Room lives up to its name.
+What exactly is the Big Room?
+I describe it as a treasure trove of cave formations.
+Yes, the cavern lives up to its name.
 It seems to go on forever!

 Big Room Trail